joel-karr/dontthinkwhenyoucode/Task_Templates.md

 In this chapter, we’ll explore a practical tool that builds on your strengths and makes your work predictable: task templates.
 They turn repeated decisions into reusable collections, so you can save your mental energy for the real problems that matter.

+> Alignment First: This chapter assumes you’ve already validated *what* is worth decomposing (outcome, slice, exclusions).
+For the value filters, business canvas, and 7‑minute decomposition ritual that feed into templates, see the Requirements & Alignment chapter.

 <ed>Visual: Add callout-note summarizing formula: Template = Pre-decided Pattern + Task List + Baseline Time.</ed>

 <!-- begin sect1 -->